-Mark has 40 years' experience in the Australian travel industry, having joined Qantas in Sydney in 1982.
-He moved across to the retail travel sector in 1990, opening his first travel agency in Cairns.
+Mark Brady brings over 40 years' experience in the Australian travel industry, beginning his journey with Qantas in Sydney in 1982.
+He transitioned across to the retail travel sector in 1990, opening his first travel agency in Cairns.

-A member of Travellers Choice for 14 years, he has owned and operated Ballina Cruise & Travel (NSW) since 1993.
+A member of Travellers Choice for 15 years, he has owned and operated Ballina Cruise & Travel (NSW) since 1993.
 Mark is Chairman of the Audit & Risk Committee and also a member of the Australian Institute of Company Directors.